Patek Philippe VS Cartier - Which is best?

 Innovation & Achievements

-Between Cartier and Patek Philippe, Cartier is without a doubt the more affordable brand.
-They start at a whole different price point than Patek Philippe watches and are simply less exclusive.
+Between these two, Cartier is without a doubt the more affordable brand.
+They start at a whole different price point and are simply less exclusive.
 A brand-new Cartier watch such as the Tank Solo can be acquired at full MSRP for under $2,500, a Patek Philippe watch such as the Twenty-4 can only be bought for about four or five times that price at $12,500.
+Of course, you can also buy their diamond models that sell at a much higher price.
+Typically, the more expensive timepieces from either watch company are the mechanical models with either automatic (self-winding) or manual (hand-wound) models rather than the quartz models.

-Regardless if you choose a Patek Philippe of a Cartier watch, you will get a quality product but a Patek will be a cut or a few cuts above Cartier.
+Regardless of which you choose, you will get a quality product but a Patek will be a cut or a few cuts above Cartier.
 Cartier, however, is the more affordable brand and they are both great luxury watchmakers.
 Both brands have collections that are very popular watches, and both are very recognizable brands.

-Patek Philippe is one of the “big three” watchmakers which also includes Audemars Piguet and Vacheron Constantin.
-This puts Patek Philippe in a more upper market position than Cartier.
-Patek is a more prestigious brand that is more collectible and with higher resale value.
+Patek Philippe is one of the “big three” watchmakers which also includes Audemars Piguet (creators of the iconic Royal Oak watches) and Vacheron Constantin (the oldest watchmaker in the world to date that has been continuously in business).
+This puts Patek Philippe in a more upper market position than Cartier, they are a more prestigious brand that is more collectible and with higher resale value.